 Perhaps it happened when you plugged in or detached an external monitor.
-Maybe you just hit the wrong key somehow, but now your laptop's screen is rotated, positioned in portrait mode while your screen is in landscape (horizontal) view.
+Maybe you just hit the wrong key somehow, but now your laptop's screen is stuck in portrait mode while you're attempting to use a landscape (horizontal) view.
 You can't even read the text without tilting your head or turning your display on its side.
 Fortunately, there are a couple of ways to rotate the screen in Windows 10; these methods work in Windows 7, 8 and 10.

 If, for some reason, the shortcut keys don't work (and they should), try this method.

 1. Right click on the desktop and select Display settings.

 2. Choose a screen to fix if you have multiple monitors attached.
 (Skip this step if you have only one.)